OpenID for European Digital Identity: An architectural analysis of user-centric identity management: References

-\CSLLeftMargin{{[}90{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, \emph{{Commission Implementing Regulation} ({EU}) 2025/848 of 6 may 2025 laying down rules for the application of {Regulation} ({EU}) no 910/2014 of the {European Parliament} and of the {Council} as regards the registration of wallet-relying parties}, Official Journal of the European Union, Legislation, Publications Office of the European Union, 2025.
+\CSLLeftMargin{{[}95{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, {``Commission Implementing Regulation (EU) 2025/848 of 6 May 2025 laying down rules for the application of Regulation (EU) No 910/2014 of the European Parliament and of the Council as regards the registration of wallet-relying parties.''} In Legislation.
+Publications Office of the European Union.
 Available: \url{http://data.europa.eu/eli/reg_impl/2025/848/oj}}

-\CSLLeftMargin{{[}91{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, \emph{{Commission Implementing Regulation} ({EU}) 2025/849 of 6 may 2025 laying down rules for the application of {Regulation} ({EU}) no 910/2014 of the {European Parliament} and of the {Council} as regards the submission of information to the {Commission} and to the {Cooperation Group} for the list of certified {European Digital Identity Wallets}}, Official Journal of the European Union, Legislation, Publications Office of the European Union, 2025.
+\CSLLeftMargin{{[}96{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, {``Commission Implementing Regulation (EU) 2025/849 of 6 May 2025 laying down rules for the application of Regulation (EU) No 910/2014 of the European Parliament and of the Council as regards the submission of information to the Commission and to the Cooperation Group for the list of certified European Digital Identity Wallets.''} In Legislation.
+Publications Office of the European Union.
 Available: \url{http://data.europa.eu/eli/reg_impl/2025/849/oj}}

-\CSLLeftMargin{{[}92{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, \emph{{Commission Implementing Regulation} ({EU}) 2025/847 of 6 may 2025 laying down rules for the application of {Regulation} ({EU}) no 910/2014 of the {European Parliament} and of the {Council} as regards reactions to security breaches of {European Digital Identity Wallets}}, Official Journal of the European Union, Legislation, Publications Office of the European Union, 2025.
+\CSLLeftMargin{{[}97{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, {``Commission Implementing Regulation (EU) 2025/847 of 6 May 2025 laying down rules for the application of Regulation (EU) No 910/2014 of the European Parliament and of the Council as regards reactions to security breaches of European Digital Identity Wallets.''} In Legislation.
+Publications Office of the European Union.
 Available: \url{http://data.europa.eu/eli/reg_impl/2025/847/oj}}

-\CSLLeftMargin{{[}93{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, \emph{{Commission Implementing Regulation} ({EU}) 2025/846 of 6 may 2025 laying down rules for the application of {Regulation} ({EU}) no 910/2014 of the {European Parliament} and of the {Council} as regards cross-border identity matching of natural persons}, Official Journal of the European Union, Legislation, Publications Office of the European Union, 2025.
+\CSLLeftMargin{{[}98{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, {``Commission Implementing Regulation (EU) 2025/846 of 6 May 2025 laying down rules for the application of Regulation (EU) No 910/2014 of the European Parliament and of the Council as regards cross-border identity matching of natural persons.''} In Legislation.
+Publications Office of the European Union.
 Available: \url{http://data.europa.eu/eli/reg_impl/2025/846/oj}}